 Michael Morse, MD, MPA

-Michael Morse, MD, MPA is a child, adolescent, and adult psychiatrist who specializes in the treatment of ADHD, anxiety, and mild depression.
+Michael Morse, MD, MPA is a child, adolescent, and adult psychiatrist who specializes in the treatment of ADHD and anxiety.
 He understands that while people with ADHD often benefit from medication management, a broader approach that incorporates patients’ values, aspirations, and strengths is essential.
 He believes that psychotherapy is a central component of treatment and encourages his patients to pursue this treatment when appropriate.

 In addition to direct clinical care, Dr. Morse leads efforts domestically and internationally to improve healthcare quality.
 He previously served as the Executive Director of a nonprofit which advances medical education in the Middle East, on the American Psychiatric Association’s Council on Children, Adolescents, and Families, and as a consultant to the World Health Organization.
 Currently, he consults on medical education and healthcare system performance improvement initiatives in the Middle East and West Africa.